-

 - A. N. Zavaritskii

-All available samples contain inclusions of ore minerals in greater or lesser quantities: pyrite, zinc blende and partly lead luster.
-This clearly indicates that they were taken in the immediate vicinity of the ore sequence.
-The spatial location of these samples is clear from the attached diagram.
-As is known, the Zyryanovskoe deposit is a rather irregularly branched jelly-like mass.
+All available samples contain, in greater or lesser quantities inclusions of ore minerals: pyrite, zinc blende and partly galena.
+This clearly indicates that they were taken in the immediate vicinity of the ore body.
+The spatial location of these samples is evident from the accompanying diagram.
+As is known, the Zyryanovskoe deposit constitutes a rather irregularly branched gelatinous mass.

 -